 I have been planning and neglecting the menu plans for years.
 Since I was a stay at home mom then, I some how managed but when I switched to working from home, I found that I needed some sort of a system to work and juggle home more efficiently.

 I started to plan my chores so that I wasn’t cleaning and doing laundry all the time!
 I found that I needed to plan my menu too.
-It would take me hours to come up with a menu for a month and I really didn’t understand how people make meal planning work for them.
+In the past, it would take me hours to come up with a menu for a month and I really didn’t understand how people make meal planning work for them.
 Then one day my husband gave me an idea that made more sense.
 Now, it just takes me ten minutes or so each month.

 My favourite cooking show is 30 minutes with Rachel Ray.
 Like her, I love dishing up whatever I have on hand and make things in 30 minutes or less.
 There is a reason why I prefer this type of cooking.